10 Eyeshadow Tips Everyone Should KnowMarch 02, 2020

 Your eyes are arguably one of your strongest assets.
-They are the windows to your soul after all.
-All the more reason you should brush up on your eyeshadow skills and give your lids some extra attention.
-But applying eyeshadow like a pro can be tricky — what are all those different sections of a palette for?
+They are the so-called windows to your soul after all, which is all the more reason to brush up on your eyeshadow skills.
+But applying eyeshadow like a pro can be tricky.
+What are all those different sections of a palette for?
 What type of brush should you use?
-Luckily, the whole shadow game doesn't have to be a headache.
 Let's go back to the basics.
-Ahead, find our ten golden rules for how to apply eyeshadow and you’ll be golden, too.
+Ahead, find our ten golden rules for applying eyeshadow and you’ll be golden, too.

-STEP 2: Enhance your natural eye color: You want to choose an eyeshadow shade that will intensify your natural eye color.
-Finding colors that complement your peepers the most takes experimenting, but here's a good place to start:
+You want to choose an eyeshadow shade that accentuates your natural eye color.
+Finding colors that best complement your eyes takes some experimenting, but here's a good place to start:

 Blue Eyes: Shadows with bronze or peachy tones help blue eyes pop.
 Slate gray is another great option.